-I am broadly interested in Probabilistic Machine Learning, Perception and Geometry,
+I am an engineer and researcher broadly interested in Probabilistic Machine

-with a focus on Conditional Generative Models, Hierarchical Variational Inference,
+with a focus on Visual-Language Models Adaptation, Conditional Diffusion

 |